deleeuwblue/deleeuwblog/_posts/2023-1-3-Running-IBM-Watson-NLP-locally-in-Containers.md

 }
 ```

-Note, if the cURL does not return a response, be aware the model can take a 1-2 minutes to load, so just try again.
+> Note, if the cURL does not return a response, be aware the model can take a 1-2 minutes to load, so just try again.
+{: .prompt-tip }